tir38/android-master-detail-nav-drawer/README.md

 The important parts of using fragments is creating our master and detail fragments and using fragment transactions to insert them into their respective containers.
 We'll also add fragment tags so that we can easily find our fragments later.

 Next we need to pass the clicked item ID from the master fragment "up" to our activity and then "down" to the detail fragment.
 We can use fragment callbacks to pass the item ID up to the activity.
-We can then add a public method for the activity to pass the ID to the detail fragment.
-I won't go into details about how to set this up. chances are you've done this before.
-Feel free to catch up [here](https://developer.android.com/training/basics/fragments/communicating.html)
+We can then add a public method on `DetailFragment` for the activity to pass the ID to the detail fragment.
+I won't go into details about how to set this up.
+Chances are you've done this before.
+Feel free to catch up [here](https://developer.android.com/training/basics/fragments/communicating.html).

  So our fragments and activity becomes: